KaffeMedDanne/tech-site/README.md

 # tech-site
-Making a website with help from tutorials
+Making a website front page with help from tutorials